flancian/garden/the agora as a social knowledge graph.md

 	- #push [[agora abstracts]]
 		- #pull [[social knowledge graph]] [[distributed knowledge graph]]
 		- An Agora is a [[distributed knowledge graph]] provisioned and maintained by a community as a [[commons]].
-			- Whereas a [[personal knowledge graph]] usually contains resources authored or collected by a single person, and a wiki usually contains resources produced by a community, an Agora contains the [[integration]] of both personal and group resources in a social [[context]].
+			- Whereas a [[personal knowledge graph]] usually contains resources authored or collected by a single person, and a wiki usually contains resources produced by a group, an Agora contains both personal and group resources.
 			- Whereas a [[personal knowledge graph]] is usually maintained using a single [[personal knowledge management]] tool and stored in a single format, an Agora tends to be tool agnostic and support many formats as input.
 			- [[social knowledge graph]] and
 		- Being a [[graph]], an Agora can be defined as a set of vertexes or [[nodes]] `N` (entities) and [[edges]] `E` (known links between entities, optionally annotated).